SemBioProcess/SemGen/README.md

 SemGen is an experimental software tool for automating the modular composition and decomposition of biosimulation models.

-SemGen facilitates the construction of complex, integrated models, and the swift extraction of reusable sub-models from larger ones.
+SemGen facilitates the construction of complex, integrated models, and the swift extraction of reusable submodels from larger ones.
 SemGen relies on the semantically-rich [SemSim model description format](http://sbp.bhi.washington.edu/projects/semsim) to help automate these modeling tasks.

 With SemGen, users can:

 - Visualize models using D3 force-directed networks,
 - Create SemSim versions of existing models and annotate them with rich semantic data,
-- Automatically decompose models into interoperable sub-models,
+- Automatically decompose models into interoperable submodels,
 - Semi-automatically merge models into more complex systems, and
 - Encode models in executable simulation formats.